 |The Arts||Visual Arts||FIAR 9290: 6 cr.||FIAR 9290: 6 cr.||FIAR 9290: 6 cr.||FIAR 9290: 6 cr.|

-Placement in Foreign Language Courses
+Placement in Language Courses

-Students in the Klingler College of Arts and Sciences, international business majors in the College of Business Administration, College of Education and speech pathology and audiology majors in the College of Health Sciences must satisfy a foreign language requirement for graduation.
+Students in the Klingler College of Arts and Sciences pursuing a Bachelor of Arts, international business majors in the College of Business Administration, College of Education and speech pathology and audiology majors in the College of Health Sciences must satisfy a second language requirement for graduation.
 This may be accomplished by placement, course work, or both.
-The goal of the Department of Foreign Languages and Literatures is to place students in the most appropriate level of foreign language study based on their previous exposure to the language.
+The goal of the Department of Languages, Literatures and Cultures is to place students in the most appropriate level of second language study based on their previous exposure to the language.
 For more information, see the Academic Regulations section in this bulletin.

 Admission with Non-degree Status